-- Secant or simplex fitting: Choose the search algorithm to find the -mimum.
+- Secant or simplex fitting: Choose the search algorithm to find the χ^2 -mimum.
 Secant is default.
 The simplex option has not been thoroughly tested.
 It seems to work better for constrained fits in cases when a parameter runs into a boundary.
-For most samples, however, it seems that the secant algorithm converges faster. - Data Format: Pressing this button provides information on the input file format, see section 3. - Start Fit: Starts the calculation.
+For most samples, however, it seems that the secant algorithm converges faster. - Draws Monte Carlo: By entering a number > 0 in this field, the Monte Carlo option is activated.
+The chosen number of artificial data sets according to the given experimental errors are generated and fitted.
+The parameter results in the output file then refer to the original data, but the errors refer to the distribution of parameter values obtained by the Monte Carlo simulations.
+If this option is used, a reasonably large number should be chosen (e.g., > 20). - Data Format: Pressing this button provides information on the input file format (see above). - Start Fit: Starts the calculation.
 If the input file has a wrong format, an alert is displayed in the "Error Inf" window.
 Tip: Empty lines at the end of input files created with "Microsoft Excel" have sometimes caused errors ("wrong number of columns").
 Check your input file with a text editor and remove trailing lines if this problem occurs.